Next PSOE federal party congress: Background

 The Spanish Socialist Workers' Party (PSOE) was briefly thrown into disarray in April 2024 after party leader and prime minister of Spain, Pedro Sánchez, announced a five-day reflection on his political future—a result of a judicial investigation on his wife, Begoña Gómez—during which he remained silent and self-confined in the prime ministerial residence at Moncloa Palace, with no apparent successor in the event of a prospective resignation.
-Sánchez ultimately chose to continue, but the crisis evidenced that Sánchez's hyper-leadership over his party made it difficult to find a replacement.
+Sánchez ultimately chose to continue, but the crisis evidenced what was described as Sánchez's "hyper-leadership" over his party, which made it difficult to find a replacement.
 Subsequently, the PSOE congress in late 2024, held one year ahead of schedule, saw the introduction of a number of statutory amendments that reinforced Sánchez's position as secretary-general, such as an increase in the number of endorsements required to contest the post and the elimination of such obligation in the event of only a single candidacy being submitted.